 Meet the Florist

-I am the everything behind Lucia Rising Flowers.
 Originally from Westmoreland, NH, but a Vermonter for the last 10 years, Iβm a New Englander through and through.
 I earned a BFA in Photography from Massachusetts College of Art & Design in Boston MA in 2014.
-It was there that I nurtured a love for film capture, the magic of the darkroom and explored themes of vulnerability and memory.
-Shortly after graduating and leaving the city I fell into my first career doing textile design and product development for a couple different global contract companies in the hospitality and retail marketplaces.
+Shortly after graduating I held my first career in textile design and product development for a couple different global contract companies in the hospitality and retail marketplaces.

 The name βLucia Risingβ is a nod to the positive impact of my reparative ethos of living as much as it is an image that encapsulates the magical optimism contained in a sunrise, and the incredible potential of a seed.
 In many origins, the name βLuciaβ translates to βlightβ.
-Light Rising as a title to this work expresses my relationship to accepting difficult truths and starting anew on a soul deep level.
-Itβs about pursuing meaning, having hope and sharing love.
+Light Rising as a title to this work is about pursuing meaning, having hope and sharing love.
 Flowers are my ally in that mission.
 The most exciting moment for me is when flowers become a vehicle for connection and healing.
 Whether it be expressing joy or easing sorrow, I am honored to be able to participate in the major emotional moments of other peopleβs lives in a caring and soft way.

 My photographic artwork can be found on my artistβs website here: www.lindsayrichard.com